 Scheduling, Privacy, and Geofencing

-Finally, the camera offers geofencing.
+Finally, a paid membership adds geofencing.
 The feature works using a 50m radius.
 When you travel outside of this area, the camera will arm.
 When you return home, it will swap to privacy mode.

-If you prefer, you can nix geofencing for a schedule.
+If you prefer, you can nix geofencing for a schedule, which is offered for free.
 The "Notification Schedule" allows you to decide when you want notifications and when you don't.
 While using this feature, the camera will continue to monitor and capture events, but it won't let you know it's doing so.
 Your schedule can be customized to trigger on certain days and times.

 From a privacy perspective, Butterfleye uses SSL encryption.
 They encrypt both pictures and video, assign each camera a unique private key, and assign a certificate used to authenticate with their server.
 Butterfleye uses Amazon Web Services to store pictures and video.